A case of worldly thinking?

 Here is the link to this item: A3 - Salary differentials for Christian workers.pdf

-This article has been updated in December 2017 with current statistical information and other amendments.
+This article has been updated in November 2019 with current statistical information and other minor amendments.